rutgerhrm/valid8/README.md

 - Run the code using the command ```ruby tempgen.rb``` to start the Sinatra server.
 - Access the submission form by going to the specified route (in this case, the default route of http://localhost:4567/).
 - Select the vulnerability category you want to generate a template for and enter the target and payload values.
-- Submit the form to generate the Nuclei YAML template and save it to the current directory.
+- Click the "Submit report" button to generate the YAML template.
-- The generated template will be output to the terminal and a success page will be displayed in the browser.
+- The generated template will be output to the terminal and saved to the current directory as ```nuclei_template.yaml```.

 ## Examples
 Here are a few examples of two different templates that can be generated: